Find Trade Colleges

 Farmingdale, NY

 A rank of #3 on this year’s list means Farmingdale State College is a great place for computer engineering technology students working on their bachelor’s degree.
-SUNY College of Technology at Farmingdale is a medium-sized public school located in the suburb of Farmingdale.
+SUNY College of Technology at Farmingdale is a medium-sized public school located in the large suburb of Farmingdale.

 Women make up 6% of the computer engineering tech majors at the school.